How to draft an engaging resume for PhD students

-Doctor of Philosophy (PhD) is the highest academic qualification that helps in grabbing research-driven and other lucrative global job opportunities.
-The process of securing a seat in the PhD program starts with submitting an impressive Curriculum Vitae (CV), also known as a resume, during the university application process, along with other documents such as a Statement of Purpose (SOP) and Letter of recommendation (LOR).
-So, read this guide to gain insights into CV and resume, learn how to write an effective resume for a PhD program, and discover some more information.
+Doctor of Philosophy (PhD) is the highest academic qualification that helps in securing research-driven and other lucrative global job opportunities.
+The process of securing a seat in the PhD programme starts with submitting an impressive Curriculum Vitae (CV), also known as a resume, during the university application process, along with other documents such as a Statement of Purpose (SOP) and a Letter of Recommendation (LOR).

-Key Highlights
+Key highlights:

-• What is the meaning of a CV?
+• What Is the Meaning of a CV?

-• What is a resume, and how is it different from a CV?
+• What is a Resume and How is it Different From a CV??

-• CV format for PhD students
+• CV Format for PhD Students

 • Contact Information